Corporate Office Chairs

 Corporate Office Chairs - 3 Things You Might Not Know

 If you work in an office, you know the importance of a good chair.
 In fact, if you spend 8 hours sitting in a chair, it should be one that's not only comfortable but also good for your back and posture.
 But how much do you actually know about that corporate office chair?
 Technically, an office chair is designed to be functional before anything else; yet some brands may make some adjustments to their products to make them more appealing.
+Your office chair can have a bigger impact on your health than you think, especially if you have a sedentary professional career.

 Choosing Office Chairs for your office team.
 The size of your chair matters.
 Why?

 Of course, it matters when it comes to an office chair.
 One size does not fit all.
 The size of an office chair is important for both your comfort and healthy posture.
 I recommend getting a chair that fits your body.
+SpinaliS Office Chairs for Active Sitting can be customized to fit your body type and needs.

 If you’re taller, most importantly, your seat shall be high enough so your pelvis sits higher than your knees.
 If the seat of your chair is too low, you are slouching in your chair and the pressure on your lower back is huge.
 Also, you will feel better in a chair with a taller backrest.